ThiagoKienbaum/assembly-line/README.md

 # Assembly Line

-> This project is a assembly line controller.
+This project is an assembly line controller, you can put the input.txt on the root of the project, it will be calculated and return how much assembly lines its needed to produce it, and it returns an output.txt on the same folder.

 ## Built with
 * Java
     - Spring Boot
-* Code quality
-    - JUnit

 ## Development setup